jlipps/monocle-js/README.md

 `monocle.monoclize()` or `monocle.o_M()` for short.
 By "node-style async function", I mean one which takes a series of parameters, the last of which is a callback.
-Monocle assumes this callback takes at least two parameters: the first of which an error object (or `null`) used to determine whether the original function completed successfully.
+Monocle assumes this callback takes at least two parameters: the first of which is an error object (or `null`) used to determine whether the original function completed successfully.

 Let's look at an example. `fs.readFile()` is a node-style async function.
 We